MESAHub/mesa/star/test_suite/tzo/README.rst

 This test case builds and evolves a Thorne-Zytkow object (TZO) (Farmer et al 2023)

-The model stats by building a 20 |Msun| star mid way through the main sequence (inlist_initial).
-The precise physics do not matter here, but having a large convective burning core is necessary for the the TZO formation to proceed smoothly.
+The model starts by building a 20 |Msun| star mid way through the main sequence (inlist_initial).
+The precise physics do not matter here, but having a large convective burning core is necessary for TZO formation to proceed smoothly.

 inlist_initial_make then moves the inner boundary to a desired inner mass and radius, assumed for the NS.
 It is helpful to have some assumed energy injection at this point in time (core_avg_eps).